Synthesis: An Autodesk Technology Synthesis: An Autodesk Technology

 For more information on the product itself or the team, visit http://synthesis.autodesk.com.

 Synthesis is built with a direct focus on the FIRST® community.
-Every single one of our developers is a FIRST® student.
+Every single one of our developers is or was a FIRST® student.
 We've also made the project completely open source in order to better involve the community.
-This way contributors can help make Synthesis better or modify Synthesis to better suit their team’s needs.
+This way contributors can help improve Synthesis broadly or adapt it to their team’s needs.

 Here are some of our primary goals for Synthesis:

 If you are a FIRST robotics student who just wants to use Synthesis, you don't need this repo.
-Simply install the latest release of Synthesis from synthesis.autodesk.com/download.
+Simply go follow this link to the simulator and start spawning in robots!

 If you're a developer who wants to contribute to Synthesis, you're in the right place.
-Synthesis is comprised of 3 main components that can be developed separately.
-These components include:
+Synthesis is comprised of 2 main components that can be developed separately:

-Follow the above links to the respective READMEs on how to build and run each component.
+Follow the above links to the respective READMEs on how to build, run, and test each component.

 Additional protobuf files that we use in addition to Mirabuf.
 See Protocols

 We have a variety of tutorials available to help you get started with Synthesis.
-These tutorials can be found on our Tutorials Page on our website.
 Additionally, you can view these same tutorials as Markdown files in the tutorials directory of this repository.

-Updating our tutorials is a ongoing process.
-If you are at all interested in helping, checkout the Synthesis Contribution Guide for more information on how to get started.
+Updating our tutorials is an ongoing process.
+If you are at all interested in helping, check out the Synthesis Contribution Guide for more information on how to get started.

 Annually, since 2014, Autodesk has sponsored the Synthesis Immersion Program for FIRST robotics students to develop Synthesis.
-The immersion program is a 10 week paid work experience at the Portland, Oregon Autodesk office from June 20th to August 25th.
+The immersion program is a 10 week paid work experience at the Portland, Oregon Autodesk office from June 16th to August 22nd.
 The immersion program focuses on not only developing Synthesis, but also allowing for opportunities to meet and collaborate with other Autodesk employees.
-For more information about the immersion program, visit our website at synthesis.autodesk.com/internship.

 If you're a FIRST robotics student who wants to be a part of the Synthesis development team here is some basic information about applying.

 Applications open each year during the spring.
-For more information about applying, exceptions to these requirements or for more info about specific positions offered, please visit the Synthesis Immersion Program website.
+For more information about applying, exceptions to these requirements or for more info about specific positions offered, please visit Synthesis Immersion Program.

 Copyright (c) Autodesk